mini-rose/mocha/doc/writing-modules.rst

 ===============

-Modules are simply Mocha source code files which are imported by the compiler if the user requests so using the ``use`` keyword.
+Modules are simply Mocha source code files which are imported by the compiler if the user requests so using the ``import`` keyword.
 Note that some modules are automatically imported by the compiler to support with code generation.
 Here is a simple "hello world" style example: